wlchin/SampleExplorer/README.md

 ```

-## Running Gene Set Enrichment Using the Containerized Application
+## Running gene set enrichment using the containerized application

 You can use the containerized environment to perform single-sample gene set enrichment analysis (GSEA).
 When a gene set is specified in the containerized application, it generates a custom Python script tailored for running GSEA.